 Do Gutter Guards Work?

-Yes—And Here's Why You Need Them.
+Gutter Guards Work—And Here's Why You Need Them.

 Your gutters are a catch-all for twigs, dirt, roof runoff, and other outdoor grime.
 Without regular cleaning or protection, your gutters fill with heavy muck that can cause serious damage if left unchecked.
 Your home's gutters are an investment meant to protect your home by diverting rain away from your house, but when clogged, gutters won't work as well as they should.
 And with too much clogging, your gutters can bend or worse, detach from your roof.
 Gutter guards are one way to protect your home from damage.
 But do gutter guards work?
-The answer isn't simple and there are advantages and disadvantages—professionals agree that leaf gutter guards don't provide foolproof protection against clothing, but they do drastically decrease annual maintenance.
+The answer isn't simple and there are advantages and disadvantages—professionals agree that leaf gutter guards don't provide foolproof protection against clogging, but they do drastically decrease annual maintenance.
 Let's take a look at how they work and if they are right for your home.

 How Do Gutter Guards Work?